 Listed below are examples of questions to ask where you are concerned about someone’s safety in their own home, where you suspect a risk of self- neglect and hoarding?

-The information gained from these questions will inform part of the Hoarding Assessment HA1), which provides the information needed to alert other agencies.
+The information gained from these questions will inform part of the Hoarding Assessment (HA1), which provides the information needed to alert other agencies.
 Most adults with Hoarding Behaviours will be embarrassed about their surroundings so adapt the question to suit the adult.

 How do you get in and out of your property, do you feel safe living here?